Background on COVID-19

 - Interstate compact transfers-in are temporarily suspended.

-- Family events, volunteer activities, inmate clubs, and banquets were postponed through the end of April.
+- Family events, volunteer activities, inmate clubs, and banquets are postponed until further notice.

 - In an effort to maintain meaningful activity for our inmate population, education and behavioral health services and classes will be unaffected.